Akuli/python-tutorial/README.md

 [Python](https://en.wikipedia.org/wiki/Python_\(programming_language\)) is a high-level, interactive and object-oriented programming language.
 Its simple syntax makes it a great choice for a first programming language for a beginner.

 No tutorial is good for everyone.
 This one is aimed at people with no programming experience at all.
-If you have programmed in the past with some other language you probably want to read [the offical tutorial](https://docs.python.org/3/tutorial/) instead.
-Like most other tutorials, this tutorial starts with maths.
-You can skip that if you hate maths.
+If you have programmed in the past with some other language you probably want to read [the official tutorial](https://docs.python.org/3/tutorial/) instead.
+Like most other tutorials, this tutorial starts with math.
+You can skip that if you hate math.

 This tutorial uses Python 3.
 Python 2 is not under active development anymore, and more and more projects are moving to Python 3.
 Currently there are a few packages that don't support Python 3 that well at the time of writing this (such as twisted), but if you haven't programmed yet Python 3 is a great choice.